Isabella Flores: 2022–23 season: Debut of Flores/Desyatov

 Flores traveled abroad for two months at the beginning of 2022 in search of a new partner, but ultimately, her efforts were unsuccessful.
-She returned to her home rink in Colorado where she met her now partner, Ivan Desyatov, who'd made the decision to relocate to the United States from Belarus in search of a partner of his own during the time she'd been away.
+She returned to her home rink in Colorado where she met her future partner, Ivan Desyatov, who'd made the decision to relocate to the United States from Belarus in search of a partner of his own during the time she'd been away.
 The two skaters tried out and skated together for several months before officially committing to a partnership, having both recently gone through major periods of transition.
 Flores/Desyatov confirmed their partnership for the U.S. in June 2022.

 Flores/Desyatov were initially unable to compete internationally for the U.S. as Desyatov was still awaiting release from the Skating Union of Belarus.
 They qualified to the 2023 U.S. Figure Skating Championships by placing second in the senior ice dance category at the 2023 Eastern Sectional Championships.
 Flores/Desyatov finished 10th at the U.S. Championships in late January 2023.

 Negotiations for Desyatov's release from Belarus began at the end of the 2022–23 season.
 The process proved more complicated and financially burdensome than the team initially expected, as the Belarusian federation requested US$25,000 in restitution for Desyatov's training expenses incurred during the season prior.
 Flores and Desyatov were able to crowdfund the majority of the cost requested, and Flores announced their success in securing Desyatov's release on July 16, 2023.